-The color and timing of a baby’s poop changes as his diet changes, as his digestive tract matures, and as it gets more new, normal bacteria.
+The color and timing of a baby’s poop changes as their diet changes, as their digestive tract matures, and as it gets more new, normal bacteria.
 It's rare that color changes are signs of a digestive problem.
 Usually, they just mean that there is more or less of the yellow/green/brown/orange pigments that stool picks up along the way.

 When to Worry About Baby's Bowel Movements

 Let your baby’s doctor know if you see:

 - Poop that stays chalky white.
 It may mean their liver isn’t making enough bile to digest the food.

 - Poop that is tarry black.
 There may be blood in their digestive tract that has turned dark as it traveled through the intestines.